CruceGameDevel/CruceGame/docs/hacking.md

 Versioning
 =======

-This project uses semantic versioning.
+For versioning we use semantic versioning: http://www.semver.org.
+The most important things you need to know and modifications to that reference are:

 A version is described using 3 numbers, in the format MAJOR.MINOR.PATCH.
 You should increment:
 - MAJOR when releasing a version that has incompatibilites with older versions
 - MINOR when you add backwards-compatible functionality
 - PATCH when you make backwards-compatible bug-fixes